ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ##Augustus

-As [discussed above](#AugustusTM(R)), this module runs `AugustusTM(R)`.
+As [discussed above](#augustustmr), this module runs `AugustusTM(R)`.
 If the pipeline is ran without a hints database, only the `AugustusTM` mode will be executed.
 This process is one of the most computationally intensive steps, and should not be ran without a cluster.

 This module will populate the folder `--work-dir/augustus`.